by Andrea V. Breen, Ethan Tassiuk, Jamie Bell

 In addition to its work in film and media skills development and production, AFS has worked extensively with researchers.
 Youth-produced films have contributed to knowledge production and implementation in the community.
 Knowledge can be passed along.
 Youth develop skills in storytelling and are able to use those skills as a vehicle to share their stories.

-Arviat Film Society has been developed as a model that ensures youth and the community are involved in knowledge generation, production and dissemination.
+The Arviat Film Society was developed as a model that ensures youth and the community are involved in knowledge generation, production and dissemination.
 It has given kids the tools they need to engage in real research that is important to them; grounded in their own culture; they are the creators and transmitters of stories, with power to decide what is relevant to them.
 It gives youth “ a voice”, one that can be heard in homes across Nunavut.

 Arviat Film Society partners with research for a variety of reasons.
 Most importantly, research provides funding.
 With Arviat’s small population, limited economic opportunities and infrastructure, research funding provides opportunities to build capacity beyond scientific research by creating jobs, contributing to the academic success of participating students and youth, and providing exposure to careers and learning opportunities that often cannot be found in a small, remote Arctic community.